kittisaker/Java-Arrays_RoadMapByJG/README.md

 # Java Array : Chapter 1 Java Array Basics Guide

-## Array Overview
-* An array is a container object that holds a fixed number of values of a single type.
-* The length of an array is established when the array is created.
-After creation, its length is fixed.
-* As we know <b>Array</b> is a data structure where we store similar elements and Array a starts from index 0.
-* Each item in an array is called an <b>element</b>, and each element is accessed by its numerical <b>index</b>.
-* Since arrays are <b>objects</b> in Java, we can find their length using member length.
-* A Java array variable can also be declared like other variables with [] after the data type.
-* The variables in the array are ordered and each has an index beginning from 0.
-* Java array can be also be used as a <b>static</b> field, a <b>local</b> variable or a method parameter.
-* The size of an array must be specified by an int value and not long or short.

-## Advantage of Java Array
-* Code Optimization: It makes the code optimized, we can retrieve or sort the data easily.
-* Random access: We can get any data located at any index position.

-## Disadvantage of Java Array
-* Size Limit: We can store the only fixed size of elements in the array.
-It doesn't grow its size at runtime.
-To solve this problem, <b>collection framework</b> is used in java.

-## Types of Array in java
-There are two types of array.
-* Single Dimensional Array
-* Multidimensional Array (Chapter-2)

 ## Declaring a Variable to Refer to an Array
 * An array's type is written as type[], where type is the data type of the contained elements; the brackets are special symbols indicating that this variable holds an array.
 The size of the array is not part of its type (which is why the brackets are empty).
 * A variable like from above program anArray is variable, the declaration does not actually create an array; it simply tells the compiler that this variable will hold an array of the specified type.